 Sue Bronson, M.S., LCSW, Co-Chair of the Association for Conflict Resolution Elder Justice Initiative on Eldercaring Coordination.
 Ms. Bronson is a mediator, trainer, and retired psychotherapist in Milwaukee, WI since 1983 mediating family, elder, and workplace disputes.
 Sue has over thirty-five years mediation experience helping people engage in quality conversations.
 She is the lead trainer for eldercaring coordination developing and delivering experiential trainings across the nation.
 Ms. Bronson teaches mediation at the University of Wisconsin – Milwaukee School of Continuing Education and has been a regular guest instructor for mediation classes taught at regional law schools.
 The Ohio Supreme Court requested Ms. Bronson for the development of their e-learning course for family mediation.
 Recent publications include National Association of Elder Law Attorney’s journal article (Spring 2018) and a chapter in More Justice More Peace: When Peace Makers are Advocates (March 2020).
 Sue is the lead author of Self-Assessment Tool for Mediators translated into three languages.
 Sue was a charter member of the Wisconsin Association of Mediators, served on the Academy of Family Mediators board, is a past Chair of the Association for Conflict Resolution (ACR) Family Section and past Co-Chair of the ACR Elder Section.
 Currently, Sue is a committee chair on the American Bar Association Task Force on Elder Abuse Screening Guidelines for Mediators.
 For relaxation, Sue enjoys gardening and working/playing with her dog in obedience and agility.

-Linda Fieldstone, Association for Conflict Resolution; Florida Chapter of the Association of Family and Conciliation Courts
+Linda Fieldstone, Association of Family and Conciliation Courts and its Florida Chapter, United States

 Conflict over the care and safety of ageing loved ones can have devastating intergenerational effects.
 Amidst battles between family members lay risks to older adults, elder abuse, exploitation and neglect.
 Lack of productive communication and inability to share decision-making, when necessary, can jeopardize the care and safety of the elder they say they want to protect.
 Eldercaring coordination was specifically created to protect older adults caught in the middle of high conflict family dynamics while providing a better model for conflict resolution for younger generations.